joshuamaney/README_generator/README.md

 N/A

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at [email](joshuaraymaney@gmail.com).
+If you have any questions about the repo, open an issue or contact me directly at my [email](joshuaraymaney@gmail.com).